 I want to take a break for a while.
 I've looked over the petals I plan to paint next and see some that need more defining.
 So, I'm getting a little fatigued and will come back later.
 In the mean time I thought you might like to know the supplies I'm using.
 I posted that pic at the bottom.

 A friend asked how long it would take to finish this painting.
 I really don't know.
 I do know it took a day to get the drawing to a place where I believed it would work.
 And from the painting above, to the one above that was about 45 minutes of work.
 It's going really slow now because I'm not sure how where I am part of the time in the tangle of petals, so I keep working on the overall drawing a little to be sure and define every part of it.
 If I don't I won't know how to paint it.
 I'm getting more certain of how I want the center to be as I go.

 Oh boy!
 All those petals.
 I know I can do it, but I don't know how long it will take and if I will like it once it's done.
 But here's to the process.
 I will update as I paint.

 The paper I'm using is by Dick Blick.
-It's cold press, (smooth) bright white and I'm learning to love this smooth paper.
+It's hot press, (smooth) bright white and I'm learning to love this smooth paper.
 The watercolors I use for all my paintings are by Daniel Smith.
 You can purchase them here.
 My brush is awesome.
 It's new to me, and I've been wanting to try it for a long time.
 All that tiny detail plus all the wide spaces on the petals are painted with the same brush.
 It's a round Kolinsky sable size 3.
 You can see it here.
 OH!!
 And last but not least my hand crafted pallet is by Sylvan Clay Works.